 Who does not have capacity?

-- Children, unless found to be ‘Gillick competent’ do not have the capacity to consent to treatment.
+- Children under 16, unless found to be ‘Gillick competent’ do not have the capacity to consent to treatment.
 A child will have capacity only if he or she is able to understand the nature, purpose and possible consequences of the treatment proposed.
 For a useful discussion of issues that arise around understanding and capacity see the article about transgender children in Further Reading below.

 - Adults or children over 16 years, may not have capacity as defined by the Mental Capacity Act 2005, if they can’t make their own decisions because of some problem with the way their brain or mind is working.
 This could arise due to illness, disability or exposure to drugs/alcohol.
 It doesn’t have to be a permanent condition.

 An example of a situation where an adult was found not to have capacity to consent to medical treatment, is the ‘forced C-Section’ case of 2013 (see P (A Child) [2013) where the pregnant mother was experiencing serious mental health difficulties and the hospital were concerned about the risks of a natural birth in such circumstances.